Kcollins85/Standardised_Test_Results_Analysis/README.md

-# Pandas-Challenge

-You are the new Chief Data Scientist for your local government area.
-In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.
+# Standardised Test Results Analysis

-As a first task, you've been asked to analyse the area-wide standardised test results.
-You'll be given access to every student's maths and reading scores, as well as various information on the schools they attend.
-Your task is to aggregate the data to showcase obvious trends in school performance.
+Analyse the area-wide standardised test results using a dataset that provides every student's maths and reading scores, as well as various information on the schools they attend.
+Aggregate the data to showcase obvious trends in school performance.

-# Analysis
+# My Analysis

 The dataset analyses a total of 39,170 students across 15 schools.
 The total student average maths score is 70.34%  and the average reading score is 69.98%.
 Of the total 15 schools, 7 of these schools are government funded and 8 of the schools are independently funded.